-- Students must arrive to the exam room with their nursing student ID, personal Examplify password, designated electronic device, in their assigned seats with the exam downloaded, prior to the scheduled exam time. - Students who are not in their seats prior to the exam will be considered late and may not be able to sit for the exam.
-The student may be required to schedule a make-up exam. - All students should bring their fully charged personal electronic device to all exams and quizzes as designated by the WKU School of Nursing. - Specialized cases/attachments for personal designated electronic devices are permitted; however, students must ensure their case/attachment contains no notes or materials to aid them during exams.
-Possession of these materials during the exam may result in a zero for that exam. - Students should bring a charger for their personal electronic device to use in case of low battery.

-- If a student arrives without a personal designated electronic testing device or is unable to complete the exam due to failure of their device, they may need to schedule a make-up exam. - Students who do not have access to their personal designated electronic device should notify faculty as soon as problems occur during the semester. - If a screen protector is utilized, students may not remove screen protectors from devices. - Upon completion of the exam, students must attempt to upload the exam.
+- 1. Students must arrive to the exam room with their nursing student ID, personal Exemplify password, designated electronic device, in their assigned seats with the exam downloaded, prior to the scheduled exam time. - 2.
+All students should bring their fully charged personal electronic device to all exams and quizzes as designated by the SONAH. - 3.
+Specialized cases/attachments for personal designated electronic devices are permitted; however, students must ensure their case/attachment contains no notes or materials to aid them during exams. - 4.
+Students should bring a charger for their personal electronic device to use in case of low battery. - 5.
+If a student arrives without a personal designated electronic testing device or is unable to complete the exam due to failure of their device, and/or unable to complete the exam they may need to schedule a make-up exam. - 6.
+Students who do not have access to their personal designated electronic device should notify faculty as soon as problems occur during the semester. - 7.
+Upon completion of the exam, students must attempt to upload the exam.
 If no internet connection is available, students must upload the exam at the discretion of the faculty member.
-Students must show their completion screen to a proctor before exiting the room. - After a proctor confirms the completion screen, students must shut down their designated electronic device properly, turn in any provided scratch paper with their name on it, and exit the exam room quietly.
+Students must show their completion screen to a proctor before exiting the room. - 8.
+After a proctor confirms the completion screen, students must shut down their designated electronic device properly, turn in any provided scratch paper with their name on it, and exit the exam room quietly.
 Students may not congregate in the hallway outside the testing rooms and must be quiet in respect of other students who are testing.

-Student Absence from Examinations/Tests
+Students Tardy or Absent from Examinations/Tests